The Shoppes at Coventry: History

 Sears closed in April 2012.
 Mall owner Coventry Retail LP failed to make payments for the property and Jones Lang LaSalle became the receiver of the mall in March 2013.
 On September 19, 2013, the mall was sold at auction to U.S. Bank National Association for $49.5 million.
 Jones Lang LaSalle continued as the receiver and manager of the mall.
-In December 2014, Limerick Furniture opened in the former Sears location.
+In January 2014, Ross Dress for Less closed, and that December, Limerick Furniture opened in the former Sears location.

 On April 8, 2016, the Coventry Mall was sold to Pennmark Management Co., who planned on improving the mall by filling vacancies with new stores and restaurants.
 Gabe's, an off-priced retail store, opened on March 18, 2017, in a 45,000-square foot portion of the space formerly occupied by Sears.
 On May 10, 2018, Jo-Ann, which had up to that point been in an adjacent strip mall, opened a 14,310-square foot store in the mall proper.

 In April 2022, it was revealed that the Coventry Mall would be redeveloped into The Shoppes at Coventry, with the interior of the mall closed and stores having exterior entrances like in a strip mall, with anchor stores including Boscov's, Dick's Sporting Goods, Gabe's, and Kohl's remaining open.
 Big Phil's Bar and Grill opened in the old TGI Fridays restaurant space in early 2022, with Roses Discount Store opening in another portion of the old Sears location that November.

-More tenants for other outdoor shops will later be announced.
+2023 saw the addition of a CubeSmart self storage facility in the former food court and interior mall space.
+In 2024, Dick's Sporting Goods relocated to Upland Square in Pottstown, Anytime Fitness was rebranded as Fit Life Fitness and expanded into the adjacent former mall space to include pickleball courts, and Piccolo’s Italian Market opened in the outdoor shop area.

+Kohl’s, Roses and Jo-Ann all closed in 2025.